 We did this trip in our own car.
 Driving gives you flexibility, so I recommend that method of transport.

 If you’re staying in Sydney and don’t feel like hiring a car, you can book a day tour that organizes all the transportation for you.

 This is a great day trip to do from Sydney, as you can see some of that classic Australian wilderness.
 Book your tour here!

 Camp Overnight At Blackheath Glen Reserve

-Blackheath Glen Reserve is a free, centrally located campground with grassy areas for tents and fire pits (though the ground was too wet at the time for us to start a fire).
+Blackheath Glen Reserve is a free, centrally located campground with grassy areas for tents and fire pits.

 The best part of this little camping expedition was looking upwards to see hundreds of sparkling stars illuminating the immense blackness of the night sky.